GersonRocha9/GersonRocha9/README.md

 **Hey, I'm Gerson Rocha! 👋**

 I'm a Front-End Engineer from Brazil 🇧🇷  working remotely for [Digital Business](https://www.digitalbusiness.com.br/en).
-Currently I've been studying and focusing on the ReactJS ecosystem with TypeScript, GraphQL, Redux, MaterialUI, NestJS, NodeJS, Postgres, Docker, Git and GitHub and React Native.
+Currently I've been studying and focusing on the ReactJS ecosystem with TypeScript, NextJS, GraphQL, Tailwind, React Native, GraphCMS, Apollo, Git and GitHub.

 If you would like to discuss these things, you can send me [an email](mailto:gersonrocha9@gmail.com) or DM me on [Twitter](https://twitter.com/@GersonRoch9).
 I'm looking forward to connecting with you :)